Develop5/PlaywrightDemo/README.md

 *I am here:*
 - [ ] Section 13: Automation Testing on an environment.
-Handling Login Details with ENV variables Chapter 106.
-Preparing our automation suite to run on production (Stabilization) - part 2
+Handling Login Details with ENV variables Chapter 107.
+Preparing our automation suite to run on production (Stabilization) - part 7

-        Avoid fragile tests.
-Firefox has problems when accessing to https sites

     &nbsp;
     Time: